Welcome to Being Cancer Network, a resource for bloggers & survivors.

 - Access to over 1500 personal cancer blogs (new sites added weekly)

-- I am a two-time leukemia and stem cell transplant survivor, and have been an oncology nurse for 26 years.
+- I am a two-time leukemia and stem cell transplant survivor, pancreas cancer survivor, and now head and neck cancer survivor.
+I have been an oncology nurse for 27years.
 This website is meant to help cancer bloggers connect with each other.

 ( If you are experiencing any problems, please contact me off-blog. email@example.com OR firstname.lastname@example.org.
 Dennis)

 There are always two ways of looking at things.
 Sure I have a new cancer, my third actually, and given my medical history and the state of my immune system, perhaps not the last.
 After all there was a time when I did not think I would live much beyond a year.
 That was twelve years and four months ago.
 Much has happened in those intervening years, most of it good.
 My sons have grown into adulthood.
 I have four beautiful granddaughters.
 I have returned to cancer nursing.
 I started this blog.
 I have had the opportunity to give back, to make a difference.

 And then there are these pesky problems – having my spleen and part of my pancreas removed last summer in order to avoid the transformation of precancerous nodules into malignant tumors, and now having had another temporarily disfiguring surgery to remove a dangerous high-grade parotid tumor.
 But it had all been good news.
 Both surgeries were successful – no post-op complications, clean margins.
 And now I am about to embark on a new chapter, going thru radiation therapy.
 Surgery, radiation, chemotherapy, biotherapy, stem cell transplant – I will have experienced all the common treatment modalities for cancer.This experience can inform my writing and how I relate to the larger world of cancer survivors.